 19. Some days you might feel like a failure.

-21. Most people fail at least once or twice.
+21. Most people fail many times.

 22. You are probably doing the best you can.

-23. If you aren’t doing the best you can you probably know it, which is half the battle.
+23. If you aren’t doing the best you can, you probably know it, which is half the battle.